tc39/notes/es6/2012-09/sept-19.md

 ### At-Names in Primary Expressions

-- When used as Primary expression, an At-Name… (see slides)
+- When used as Primary expression, an At-Name... (see slides)

 ```js
 obj.@secret